Kamari Bay: Geography

 At the western end of the bay is a deep-water harbor, which is overlooked by steep cliffs of a volcanic rhyolitic dome, called Mount Zini.
 The mountain is a geologically recent structure formed in the Quaternary Period.
 It is separated from the harbour by a sandy beach.
 From the harbour, a steep road leads up to the west end of the village of Kefalos.

 A promenade extends from the harbour eastwards down to the sea.
 There the road turns briefly northwards before turning back and following the direction of the coast and on towards Kos, about 40 kilometers away.
 This road, in the opposite direction, leads up the steep climb to the east end of Kefalos.

 A small church of Agios Nikolaos is located on the small volcanic island of Kastri.
 The ruins of the Roman Christian church of Agios Stefanos also still stand, featuring mosaic floors inside the remnants of its walls and columns.
 The sandy beach and bay continue towards cliffs of volcanic ignimbrite, formed in the Miocene Period over ten million years ago.
 This tough rock shows evidence of Greek (Hellenic) quarrying activity for obtaining building stone.

 Towards Mount Zini, beyond the harbour, lies the Pliocene Period peak of Mount Latra (426 meters).
-The volcanic island of Nisyros is located south of the bay, with Pergoussa and Pachia to its west and Gyali (or Yiali) and Strongyli inbetween.
+The volcanic island of Nisyros is located south of the bay, with Pergoussa and Pachia to its west and Gyali (or Yiali) and Strongyli in between.